riffomonas/RR_R25_2014/research_plan.md

     * very different way of thinking

 * Learning goals:
-  * Primary:
+  * Primary: Appreciate the value of a fully automated analysis pipeline for insuring reproducibility
+  * Secondary: Be able to assess their skills as an analyst and what additional skills they need to develop.
+May need to see this as an advanced topic that people come back to repeatedly until they develop competencies
-  * Secondary:
+  * Topic/Technology:
-  * Topic/Technology: RStudio and its GUI, but will also highlight IPython notebooks and the developing Jupyter project
+    * RStudio/knitr, but will also highlight IPython notebooks and the developing Jupyter project
+    * R / Python

 * Learning outcomes:
   * Explain what is meant by "literate" programming and its value in reproducible research
-* Assess the strengths and weaknesses of various options for literate programming
-* Learn how to create a fully reproducible, automated, and documented analysis pipeline
+  * Create a fully reproducible, automated, and documented analysis pipeline